SiaFoundation/docs/hosting/setup-guides/linux.md

 sudo systemctl status hostd
 ```

-If the service was set up correctly it should say "active (running)."
+If the service was set up correctly, it should say "active (running)."

 ### Accessing the UI